 What is a Saint?

-The Eastern Orthodox Church gives the title of “saint” (lowercase s) to anyone who has lived and died in Christ throughout history.
-While certain Saints (capital s) are officially canonized and commemorated by the Church, every baptized faithful Orthodox Christian is considered a saint, as a member of the royal priesthood that Christ established with the creation of His Church.
-Those Saints who received canonization stand out as excellent models for those of us who strive to live the life of Christ.
+A saint (lowercase s) is a person who has lived and died in Christ, at any point in history.
+The Eastern Orthodox Church does canonize and commemorate certain Saints (capital S).
+But every baptized and faithful Orthodox Christian is considered a saint (1 Corinthians 1:2; Romans 1:7; Psalm 34:9; 1 Corinthians 14:33; Ephesians 1:1).
+Those Saints who receive canonization serve as excellent models for those who strive to live the life of Christ.
 A few well-known examples of canonized Saints are the Virgin Mary, John the Baptist, the writers of the Gospels (Matthew, Mark, Luke, and John), and Saint Basil.

-Because Saints are friends of God, our brothers and sisters in the Faith, we ask them to pray to God for us and for forgiveness of our sins (John 15:14-15).
+Because Saints are our brothers and sisters in the Faith, we ask them to pray to God for forgiveness of our sins (John 15:14-15).

 Prayer to God vs. Intercessory prayer to Saints

-It’s important to remember that while prayer can be a part of worship – when we pray to God, for example – prayer and worship themselves are not the same.
+It’s important to remember that while prayer can be a part of worship, prayer and worship themselves are not the same.
 To most Christians, prayer tends to mean speaking to God and/or asking Him for something.
 This is why many in the West often insist that praying literally is worshiping, because this definition implies that we reserve personal prayer for God alone.
 However, that does not make it worship.

-When an Orthodox Christian “prays to” a Saint, what we are really doing is asking that Saint to pray for us, to intercede before God for forgiveness of our sins and for our salvation.
+When an Orthodox Christian “prays to” a Saint, what he is really doing is asking that Saint to pray for him, to intercede before God for forgiveness of his sins and for his salvation.
 This is what the Church calls intercessory prayer.
-We are not devoting our lives to their service, for such worship and devotion belongs to God alone.
+We do not devote our lives to their service, for such worship and devotion belongs to God alone.
 Instead, we merely ask the Saint to pray for us, just as we would any other human being.
 The Scriptures themselves actively exhort us to do this for one another.

 The power of intercessory prayer